JonasPrimbs/draft-ietf-mla-oidc/docs/draft.md

 This works also the other way around, even if Bob's and Alice's IdP differ from each other.

 To authenticate a user to another Client, this document introduces a special kind of ID Token, called the Identity Assertion Token (IAT).
-Unlike the normal ID Token, the IAT's purpose is to be sent to Clients or servers of other users.
+Unlike the normal ID Token, the IAT's purpose is to be sent to clients or servers of other users.
-Because of this, a the introduction of an IAT is required, since a normal ID Token might leak internal data between the Client and the OP (e.g., internal user IDs, email addresses, ...) if transferred to another user.
+Because of this, the introduction of an IAT is required, since a normal ID Token might leak internal data between the Client and the OP (e.g., internal user IDs, email addresses, ...) if transferred to another user.

 For advanced security, this document also describes how to establish an End-to-End Encryption (E2EE) for uni- and bidirectional communication channels on the application layer.